mgmills93/AEM_Spring_2019/THA4/README.md

 final_ASJ15_set.csv	- American Survey of Jails set that I collapsed by State, and number of noncitizen ("NONCITZ") inmates in 2015.

 final_tha4_set.csv - final merged dataset with state-level noncitizen jail population and hispanic population by state.

+tha4_fig.png - scatter plot of state-level data used for THA4.